douglasvillegasvasquez/javascriptshoppingcartlocalstorage/README.md

-Its my first job to university, I am in my 2o period in University I did a e-commerce Playstation 4 games with localstorage, this LocalStorage save the product, value and quantity to send to my tag modal.( where I put the shoppingcart) I use elevatezoom scripts to make a zoom on the pics<br/>  nov/2018 Portuguese<br/>
+Its my first job to university, I am in my 2o period in University I did a e-commerce Playstation 4 games with localstorage, this LocalStorage save the product, value and quantity to send to my tag modal.( where I put the shoppingcart) I use elevatezoom scripts to make a zoom on the pics nov/2018<br/>
+ Portuguese<br/>
 Vendas de jogos de Playstation 4
 Foi meu primeiro trabalho para a faculdade, Estou no meu 2 semestre na Faculdade